Kishanjay/electron-typesafe-ipc/README.md

 ## IpcChannel Interface

-The IpcChannel interface defines the simplest blueprint to which an object should adhere to be used with the `handleIpcChannel` and `invokeIpcChannel` calls.
+The IpcChannel interface defines the simplest blueprint to which an object should adhere to be used with the `registerIpcChannel` and `invokeIpcChannel` calls.

 The IpcChannel interface contains 2 generics that can be passed to it: `P` and `R` to represent the parameters and return type of the handler respectively.